 - Blood clots: Blood clots or Deep vein thrombosis.
 Research has demonstrated that immune cells and inflammatory processes are involved in Deep vein thrombosis.

 - Adrenaline release

 - Increased capillary permeability (causes of swelling and edema)

 Above I wrote that cervicovagopthy or vagus nerve disorder brought on by cervical spine instability, has wide-ranging negative effects on mucosal barriers in the intestines and lungs, producing a large number of inflammatory mediators, including histamine.
 Increased levels of histamines cause histamine-induced illnesses, which include histamine intolerance, mast cell activation syndrome (MCAS), and even IgE-mediated serious allergic diseases.
 During activation, the mast cells release histamine.

 Increased levels of histamines cause histamine-induced illnesses, which include histamine intolerance, mast cell activation syndrome (MCAS), and even IgE-mediated serious allergic diseases.
 During activation, the mast cells release histamine.

 Conventional care treatments

-In November 2022, doctors at Washington University School of Medicine and the University Hospital Bonn Germany published their findings (16) on the use of hydroxyurea in mast cell activation syndrome.
-The researchers here looked to determine effectiveness and possible side-effects hydroxyurea in patients who had not responded to other conventional care treatments.
+In November 2022, doctors at Washington University School of Medicine and the University Hospital Bonn Germany published their findings (12) on the use of hydroxyurea in mast cell activation syndrome.
+The researchers here looked to determine the effectiveness and possible side effects of hydroxyurea in patients who had not responded to other conventional care treatments.
 Hydroxyurea is an antineoplastic drug.
 These are medications used to treat cancer and are considered chemotherapy treatments.

-- Twenty six patients diagnosed with MCAS and prescribed hydroxyurea.
-Patients included 22 females, average age 42.4 years.
+- Twenty-six patients were diagnosed with MCAS and prescribed hydroxyurea.
+Patients included 22 females, average age of 42.4 years.

 - Patients had complaints of bone pain, abdominal pain, diarrhea, bloating, and nausea.